-There have been some concerns about the fact that enrollment in the Vermont exchange is skewing older than the national average (62% over age 45), but that makes sense given that Vermont’s population is older than the US average too, and given that plans in Vermont are community rated, so older enrollees pay the same amount as younger ones.
+There have been some concerns about the fact that enrollment in the Vermont exchange is skewing older than the national average (62% over age 45 as of the beginning of February), but that makes sense given that Vermont’s population is older than the US average too, and given that plans in Vermont are community rated, so older enrollees pay the same amount as younger ones.
 Since Vermont is switching everyone to exchange-based health insurance, it’s reasonable to assume that the demographics in the exchange roughly mirror the demographics in the pre-ACA individual market (Medicaid is counted separately).
 Thus, premium trajectories in the exchange should not be much different than they would have been in the old individual market.

 Online payment is now available in the Vermont exchange, certain to be a welcome change after months of relying on checks and mail delivery.
 As of March 3, enrollees will be able to pay their first premium online.
 Previously, enrollment could be completed on the exchange site, but payments had to be sent by mail.

 State and federal auditors will likely audit Vermont Health Connect in late June or early July 2014, looking into the details of the troubled rollout of the exchange, the $180 million that was spent to get the exchange up and running, and the security of private information in the exchange’s online system.
 In April 2014, Vermont Commerce Secretary Lawrence Miller was appointed to oversee the state’s health care reform going forward and the eventual transition to the Green Mountain Care single payer system.
 There has been some tension between Governor Shumlin’s office and state lawmakers, and Director of Health Care Reform Robin Lunge made it clear to lawmakers in early April that they were asking for too many reports, too quickly.